Santosl2/document-generator-extension/README.md

 pnpm dev
 ```

 ## How to install

-## How to install

 1. Download the repository
 2. Run `npm install` in the repository folder
-3. Run 'npm run build' in the repository folder
+3. Run `npm run build` in the repository folder
 4. Open Chrome
 5. Go to `chrome://extensions/`
 6. Enable `Developer mode`